-Gut Health for kids: The foundation of your child’s wellbeing
+Gut Health for kids: Foundation of your child’s wellbeing

 When we think about our children’s health, we often focus on what’s visible — energy levels, immunity, growth.
 But beneath it all lies something far more powerful and often overlooked: gut health.